Instant Pot Chicken and Rolled Egg Dumplings

 Instructions

-• Roll out dough very thin (12 x 14″ rectangle or larger) on a floured surface and let the dough dry for about 20 minutes.
-(Hint: I use a pastry cloth or tea towel covered generously with flour instead of the counter to roll out my noodles.
-Clean-up is easier when you can throw the pastry cloth in the washer and the dough doesn’t stick as easily.)
+• Roll and Cut Dumplings: Roll dough thin on a floured surface and let dry 15–20 minutes.
+Cut dough into diamonds or squares with a pizza cutter or knife.
+(See pictures in post.)
+Hint: I use a pastry cloth or tea towel covered generously with flour instead of the counter to roll out my noodles.
+Clean-up is easier when you can throw the pastry cloth in the washer and the dough doesn’t stick as easily.

 Notes